 On non-flying days it’s also possible to arrange interesting trips or safaris.
 In the past years we’ve been to the famous Robben Island, drove with quads through the vineyards and cooled down during wakeboarding.
 It’s also possible to visit the magnificent city of Cape Town.
 There are plenty of things to do on non-flying days (although rare).
 The weather in February is summerly in Cape Town.

 Local paragliding experts are available to us, both as guides and drivers, for guidance, weather information and advice.
-Our own Dutch instructors will also join, for personal guidance and instruction where necessary.
+Our own Dutch instructors will also join, for personal guidance where necessary.